 Prescriptions on Demand?

-Over two decades ago, Dr. Ferguson conceived of online consultations.
+Two of Doc Tom’s most unorthodox ideas were online consultations and online prescribing.
 He was convinced that this would allow patients to participate more actively in the prescribing process.

-We thought this was a terrible idea.
+Joe thought this was a terrible idea.
 Most people don’t have adequate information about the potential risks and benefits of drugs.
-We feared this web-based interaction would lead to overprescribing and drug disasters.
+Joe feared this web-based interaction would lead to overprescribing and drug disasters.

 Can Prescriptions on Demand be Safe?

-Dr. Ferguson (also known as Doc Tom) convinced us that online prescribing could actually be safer than face-to-face prescribing if one crucial element were present: GREAT follow-up!
+Dr. Ferguson convinced us that online prescribing could actually be safer than face-to-face prescribing if one crucial element were present: GREAT follow-up!

 Physicians frequently write a prescription without telling the patient how they plan to monitor progress or problems.
 As a result, patients can go weeks or months between doctor visits and not realize that some aspect of the prescription is suboptimal.